 Breakfast Board Ideas and Tips for Building Your Own Breakfast Board

 Creating a grazing board is simple as ever.
 One of the things I love the most about making them is that there are no rules.
 I can include different ingredients every single time and my kids would love it.
+They’re so much fun to put together and you can get really creative with them.
+The possibilities are endless.
+You can mix savory and sweet.
+Combinations for different textures and colors are infinite.
+Each person can really hand pick a breakfast they love from the options you provide on the breakfast board.
+It’s what I like to call the ultimate solution to dining with picky eaters.

 Keep it simple

 When you’re making your board, keep it simple.
 You want to make sure that your board isn’t too big.
 You don’t want any of the food to go to waste so keep it simple and small with just enough food to fill your family.
+If you’re having guests you can keep a back stock of the foods in your kitchen nearby if you need to refill the board.

 Stick to 2-3 main foods as your base